pantheon-systems/documentation/source/docs/articles/users/importing-an-existing-site.md

 ![Choose your start state](/source/docs/assets/images/choose-your-start-state.png)

 Next, you'll need to determine if your imports will be via one archive, or multiple.
-By default, you will be provided the option to give a single archive for your entire import.
+By default, you have the option to give a single archive for your entire import.

 ![Single Archive Import](/source/docs/assets/images/single-archive-import.png)

-Selecting the link to provide separate code, files and database archives will give you the option to import individually.
+Selecting the link to provide separate code, files, and database archives will give you the option to import individually.

  ![Separate Archives Import](/source/docs/assets/images/separate-archives-import.png)​